nikolai369/AlgebraFinalsProject/Readme.md

 ## About Project

-Event Planner is application that lets browse, create and explore events near you, or near custom location.
+Event Planner is an application that lets you browse, create and explore events near you, or near custom location.

-Application is written using C# and .NET with ASP.NET and MVC frameworks.
-Microsoft SQL is used as database language, and the front end part of application is written in React Native framework.
+The application is written using C# and .NET with ASP.NET and MVC frameworks.
+T-SQL is used as the database language, and the front end part of the application is written in the React Native framework.

-Application is designed to be accessible either as desktop or mobile web page.
+The application is designed to be accessible either as desktop or mobile web page.